pipelinelabo/datalaiq-wiki/ingesters/ingesters.md

 ### Encrypted-Backend-Target

-Encrypted-Backend-Target specifies the host and port of a Gravwell indexer.
+Encrypted-Backend-Target specifies the host and port of a DatalaiQ indexer.
 The ingester will connect to the indexer via TCP and perform a full TLS handshake/certificate validation.
 If no port is specified the default port of 4024 is used.
 Encrypted connections support both IPv6 and IPv4 destinations.  **Multiple Encrypted-Backend-Targets can be specified to load balance an ingester across multiple indexers.**

 #### Examples
 ```